 In Cultural Geography the student will be able to demonstrate how the surface of the earth has been changing during the time span of human occupancy and how, in using that surface, human technology has grown and prospered.
-Eligible to enroll in ENGL-101 or ENGL-111 (3 hours weekly)
+Prerequisite: Eligible to enroll in ENGL-101.
+(3 hours weekly)